 Steady, consistent exercise is what get’s results and makes you feel fantastic.
 You are so much better off exercising for 20 or even just 15 min everyday than you are exercising for an hour on a Monday and doing nothing for the rest of the week.

 Set yourself a realistic period of time that you can exercise for each day and stick to that.
 Maybe it’s just 10 minutes to start with, set small realistic goals and then slowly move the bench mark out.
 The more you are able to experience success, the more momentum you’ll gain!
 If you are just starting out with forming an exercise habit, make it so easy that you can't say no!

 Finally, when easing back into exercise postpartum we recommend doing so under the guidance of someone who has experience and qualifications in this area.
 There are many programmes available that do not cater for mums postpartum so please do your research.

-At Real Health NZ we offer a full live timetable with 6 workouts per week.
-Workout timetable includes mum-friendly workouts including a pelvic floor and core restore workout and x2 low impact workouts every week.
-Our focus is to provide a progressive pathway for women getting back into exercise postpartum to set the foundations and then work towards whatever their goals might be.
-You can find more about us at www.realhealthnz.co.nz or follow us over on Instagram @realhealthnz
+She Moves offers a full live timetable with 12 workouts per week.
+Workout timetable includes mum-friendly workouts including a pelvic floor and core restore workout , low impact and postpartum yoga.
+Membership is just $10 per month.
+You can find more about She Moves at www.she-moves.co.nz or @shemovesnz over on Instagram